Tagline: Nothing this evil ever dies.

 That particular instalment was advertised as The Final Chapter, and although Part V stayed true to the studio’s promise by introducing a copycat killer, you never really believed it was the end for the madman in the hockey mask.
 There was simply too much money at stake.

-Jason Lives! is a tongue-in-cheek slasher that throws the logic rulebook down a bottomless well.
-Thanks to Paramount’s decapitation of the splatter formula, Jason has been transformed from your everyday homicidal maniac into an omnipotent force that simply cannot be stopped.
+Jason Lives! is a tongue-in-cheek slasher that throws the logic rule book down a bottomless well.
+Thanks to Paramount’s bleeding of the splatter formula, Jason has been transformed from your everyday homicidal maniac into an omnipotent force that simply cannot be stopped.
 It is because of this that the movie is something of a milestone in the series, taking a self-referential approach that would become the hallmark of later sequels.

 The fact that Jason’s name appears in the movie’s title is no chance occurrence.
 The transition may have begun with Part 3’s decision to drop the POV killer, but this is the movie that truly embraced Jason as the marquee attraction.
 The Final Chapter presented Voorhees as something of an antihero, but we were still rooting for a young Tommy Jarvis come the movie’s finale.
-So self-reflexive are Jason’s actions in Jason Lives! that an older Tommy Jarvis is peripheral.
-We’re here to see teens slaughtered, and we know just the man for the job.
+So self-reflexive are Jason’s actions in Jason Lives! that an older Tommy Jarvis is somewhat peripheral.
+We’re here to see teens getting slaughtered, and we know just the man for the job.